Scanning networks

 • Can I scan while connected to a network?
 Yes.
 The device will pause the connection briefly to scan, then resume.

 • Where do the device vendor names come from?
-GhostESP looks up the device’s hardware address in a small built-in database to potentially identify the manufacturer.
+GhostESP looks up the device’s hardware address in a built-in database to identify the manufacturer.